dchowitz/slire/README.md

 ### update

-`update(id: string, update: UpdateOperation<Entity>): Promise<void>`
+`update(id: string, update: UpdateOperation<Entity>, options?: { includeSoftDeleted?: boolean }): Promise<void>`

 Updates a single entity identified by its ID.
 The update operation supports both `set` (to update fields) and `unset` (to remove optional fields) operations, which can be used individually or combined.
-The repository automatically applies scope filtering to ensure only entities within the current scope can be updated.
+The repository automatically applies scope filtering and excludes soft-deleted entities by default to ensure only active entities within the current scope can be updated.
+Use the `includeSoftDeleted: true` option to allow updating soft-deleted entities.
 Any configured timestamps (like `updatedAt`) or versioning increments are applied automatically.
 No error is thrown if the entity doesn't exist or doesn't match the scope.

 ### updateMany

-`updateMany(ids: string[], update: UpdateOperation<Entity>): Promise<void>`
+`updateMany(ids: string[], update: UpdateOperation<Entity>, options?: { includeSoftDeleted?: boolean }): Promise<void>`

 Bulk version of `update` that applies the same update operation to multiple entities identified by their IDs.
-All entities are subject to the same scope filtering, timestamp updates, and versioning as the single `update` function.
+All entities are subject to the same scope filtering (including soft-delete exclusion by default) and can accept the same `includeSoftDeleted` option.
+Timestamp updates and versioning behavior are identical to the single `update` function.
 The operation succeeds even if some of the provided IDs don't exist or don't match the scope - only the valid, in-scope entities will be updated.

 ### upsert

-`upsert(entity: Entity & { id: string }): Promise<void>`
+`upsert(entity: Entity & { id: string }, options?: { includeSoftDeleted?: boolean }): Promise<void>`

 Inserts a new entity if it doesn't exist, or updates an existing entity if it does exist, based on the provided ID.
 Unlike `create`, the entity must include an `id` field.
-The repository applies scope filtering during both the existence check and the actual operation.
+The repository applies scope filtering and excludes soft-deleted entities by default during both the existence check and the actual operation.
+Use the `includeSoftDeleted: true` option to target soft-deleted entities for updates.
 For inserts, automatic timestamps (like `createdAt`) and initial versioning are applied.
 For updates, only update-related timestamps (like `updatedAt`) and version increments are applied.
-If an entity exists but is out of scope, it will be treated as non-existent and a new entity will be created.
+If an entity exists but is out of scope (or is soft-deleted without the option), it will be treated as non-existent and a new entity will be attempted to be created, which may fail due to unique constraints.
 Note that when the repository is configured with a custom ID generator, the user is responsible for providing correct IDs that conform to the generator's format.

 ### upsertMany

-`upsertMany(entities: (Entity & { id: string })[]): Promise<void>`
+`upsertMany(entities: (Entity & { id: string })[], options?: { includeSoftDeleted?: boolean }): Promise<void>`

 Bulk version of `upsert` that performs insert-or-update operations on multiple entities in a single call.
-Each entity is processed independently with the same logic as the single `upsert` function.
+Each entity is processed independently with the same logic and options support as the single `upsert` function, including the same soft-delete filtering behavior and `includeSoftDeleted` option.
 This provides better performance than multiple individual upsert calls while maintaining the same consistency guarantees and scope filtering behavior.

 ### delete